 Mediation works well when both parties are able to come to the table with a willingness to find the best way forward together.
 The average number of sessions to resolve all issues is between three and five.
 This will depend on individual circumstances and the complexity of the issues that need resolving.

 Choosing to use mediation does not prevent you from using the courts at a later date.
 You may also wish to seek legal advice as well as using mediation services, and should check the documents and proposals with your own solicitor.
 Many parents who have reached agreement through mediation will make return visits when their circumstances change.

 How much does it cost?

 Mediators may or may not be legally qualified.
-If they are legal professionals so usually charge on an hourly basis, so the cost will be similar to using a solicitor.
+If they are legal professionals they will usually charge on an hourly basis, so the cost will be similar to using a solicitor.
 If they are not legally qualified the service is usually cheaper.